apptainer/apptainer/CONTRIBUTING.md

      [this post on golang.org](https://golang.org/doc/effective_go.html#commentary)
 1. Make sure you have locally tested using `make -C builddir test` and that all tests succeed before submitting the PR.
+1. If you accidentally changed code in a submodule, you can undo it like `git submodule foreach --recursive git reset --hard` before committing.
 1. If possible, run `make -C builddir testall` locally, after setting the environment variables `E2E_DOCKER_USERNAME` and `E2E_DOCKER_PASSWORD` appropriately for an authorized Docker Hub account.
 This is required as